KS-369/LyricJournalWeb/README.md

 - **State Management** - Managing app state without a framework

 **Key Learnings:**
-- Start simple, then enhance - basic CRUD first, features second
+- Start simple, then enhance - basic first, extra features second
 - Mobile-first design is essential for apps people use on-the-go
 - Vanilla JavaScript teaches you fundamentals that frameworks abstract away
 - User authentication adds significant complexity but is worth it for privacy